rikulo/rikulo-docs/docs/Device_Services/Fundamentals.md

 Please refer to section [Building Native Mobile Application](../Getting_Started/Building_Native_Mobile_Application) for details about how to setup the Cordova/PhoneGap environment, compile the Rikulo application, and deploy and run on mobile devices.

->For details about how to use each supported device service, please refert to [API Reference](http://api.rikulo.org/rikulo/latest).
+>For details about how to use each supported device service, please refer to [API Reference](http://api.rikulo.org/rikulo/latest).